-Join Dan Violet Sagmiller for an in-depth discussion in this video Actions manager, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Actions manager, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Units should have actions they can do…whether that's moving or building or whatever.…We'll need an action system that can handle…different numbers of actions.…For now, we'll just create code to manage the actions panel.…So if I run the code, we can see the action panels…has nine buttons in it.…We want to be able to set what those buttons are going to be…and what they'll do.…To do that I'm gonna stop the code, enter the scripts folder…and then I'll create a script called actions manager.…Now I'll edit it.…

 Now I know I'll be working with UI elements.…So I'm going to add a using statement for it,…using UnityEngine.UI.…(keyboard keys tapping)…Additionally, I'll be using generic lists…so I'm going to extend collections with generic right away.…Finally, I'm gonna be using something called an action.…An action is basically a method that's been turned…into a variable so you can pass it around.…We get that from using system.…Now since this is one of the managers of our code,…I'm gonna want easy access to it.…

 - Loading prebuilt levels

 - Adding a unit